pulumi/docs/pulumi-hugo/themes/default/content/docs/intro/pulumi-service/teams.md

 ---
+title_tag: "Pulumi Service: Teams and RBAC"
-title: Teams
+title: "Teams and RBAC"
-meta_desc: An overview of role-based access control (RBAC) using teams within the Pulumi Cloud Service.
+meta_desc: The Pulumi Service offers role-based access control (RBAC) using teams.
+Learn how how to create and manage teams in this guide.
 menu:
   intro:
     parent: pulumi-service